PaoloTCS/FIL_PDFs/Roberto_Draft.md

 We have shown that computation is not merely constrained by physics—it is physics.
 The laws governing information processing are as fundamental as those governing matter and energy.
 This unity opens unprecedented opportunities for understanding reality and constructing systems that operate in harmony with nature's deepest principles.

-The universe computes its own evolution, and we are both products and participants in this cosmic calculation.
+The universe computes its own evolution, and we are both products and participants in this calculation.
 By understanding the physical laws of computation, we gain not just technological power but insight into the nature of existence itself.

-*(New Addition: Broader implications for AI safety via computational causality, connection to quantum gravity.)*

 ---